 What is a Healthy Relationship with Alcohol?

-The first thing to establish is this: how much alcohol is too much?
+The first thing to establish is this: how much alcohol is too much and what is considered problem drinking?

 To help with this definition, consider a standard drink, expressed by NIAAA as follows: